IrtizaNasar/CCI-Diploma23-CreativeCoding/week 7/README.md

 # For next week

-Continue thinking about Assignment 1: Invisible Radio.
+💭 Continue thinking about Assignment 1: Invisible Radio.
+🎨 Sketch a p5.js sketch using a multi-dimensional array.
+📖 Read [_The Unworkable Interface_](https://moodle.arts.ac.uk/course/view.php?id=80195#section-6) by Alexander Galloway.
+Reflect with your groups and write a paragraph summary.
-Reflect in your process journal.
+✍🏼 Reflect in your process journal.